Squib (explosive): History

-Squibs were originally made from parchment tubes, or the shaft of a feather, and filled with fine black powder.
+Squibs were originally made from parchment tubes, or from the shaft of a feather, and filled with fine black powder.
 They were then sealed at the ends with wax.
 They were sometimes used to ignite the main propellant charge in a cannon.

 Squibs were once used in coal mining to break coal away from rock.
 In the 1870s, some versions of the device were patented and mass-produced as "Miners' Safety Squibs".

 The famous "Squib Case"

 Squibs are mentioned in the prominent tort case from eighteenth-century England, Scott v.
 Shepherd, 96 Eng.
 Rep. 525 (K.B.
 1773).
-A lit squib was thrown into a crowded market by Shepherd and landed on the table of a gingerbread merchant.
+Shepherd threw a lit squib into a crowded market, where it landed on the table of a gingerbread merchant.
 A bystander, to protect himself and the gingerbread, threw the squib across the market, where it landed in the goods of another merchant.
 The merchant grabbed the squib and tossed it away, accidentally hitting a man in the face, putting out one of his eyes.